 Once these settings are saved, you can go to the previous Alerts screen and click the button Send Test Alert.
 If the SMTP Server IP address is correct, an email containing hexadecimal code should be sent to the emails configured on the Alerts page.
-To understand what these hex codes mean, see Intel's System Event Log Troubleshooting Guide for EDSP Platforms Based on Intel Xeon Processor E5 4600/2600/2400/1600/1400 Product Families.
+To understand what these hex codes mean, see Intel's System Event Log Troubleshooting Guide for EDSP Platforms Based on Intel Xeon Processor E5 4600/2600/2400/1600/1400 Product Families (http://download.intel.com/support/motherboards/server/sb/g90620001_s1400_s4600_systemev entlog troubleshooti.pdf).

-Figure 2-11 BMC Web Console - Alert Email Settings
+Figure 2-12 BMC Web Console - Alert Email Settings

-In this example, the mail server's IP address is 137.38.102.29.
-When the Send Test Alert button is pushed, it creates an alert email from the Sender Address, with the heading "Alert from <Local Hostname>" (in this example, Figure 2-12, the local hostname is test-toast).
+In this example, the mail server's IP address is 102.38.137.29.
+When the Send Test Alert button is pushed, it creates an alert email from the Sender Address, with the heading "Alert from <Local Hostname>" (in this example, Figure 2-13, the local hostname is test-toast).

-Figure 2-12 BMC Web Console - Alert Email Result
+Figure 2-13 BMC Web Console - Alert Email Result

-The resulting hex code in the email can be translated using the code tables given in Intel's Event Log Troubleshooting Guide for EDSP Platforms Based on Intel Xeon Processor E5 4600/2600/2400/1600/1400 Product Families.
-In our example, the hex code includes the record identification (RID), a time stamp for when the event was generated in MM/DD/YYYY

-HH: MM: SS format (TS), the number of the sensor that generated the event (SN), they sensor type code (ST), event directory (ED), event type - Asserted or Deasserted (ET), event code (EC), record identification used for SEL record access (RID), record type in Hex code (RT), time stamp for when the event was logged (TS), generator identification in hex including RqSA and LUN if the event was generated from the IPMB software and software identification if the event was generated from system software (GID):
+The resulting hex code in the email can be translated using the code tables given in Intel's System Event Log Troubleshooting Guide for EDSP Platforms Based on Intel Xeon Processor E5 4600/2600/2400/1600/1400 Product Families.
+In our example, the hex code includes the record identification (RID), a time stamp for when the event was generated in MM/DD/YYYY HH: MM: SS format (TS), the number of the sensor that generated the event (SN), they sensor type code (ST), event directory (ED), event type - Asserted or Deasserted (ET), event code (EC), record identification used for SEL record access (RID), record type in Hex code (RT), time stamp for when the event was logged (TS), generator identification in hex including RqSA and LUN if the event was generated from the IPMB software and software identification if the event was generated from system software (GID):